-Keith Lindgren completed his first year as the University of Dallas men’s lacrosse head coach, guiding the club in its fifth season to a program-high, five victories.
+Keith Lindgren completed his first year as the University of Dallas men’s lacrosse head coach, guiding the club in its fourth season to a program-high, five victories.
 Under Lindgren’s first spring at the helm, the Crusaders went 5-12 overall.

 Coming off a cancelled campaign in 2014, Lindgren built confidence in this young program that posted a 1-6 mark the previous season.
 He hopes to continue recruiting and begin building the UD men’s lacrosse team in the upcoming years.